vincentdavis/vpower/README.md

 For long sensor ID disregard most significant bit

 ![Long sensor ID](https://github.com/oldnapalm/vpower/blob/master/images/longID.png?raw=true)

+### Running from source

+* Install [Python 2](https://www.python.org/downloads/) if not already installed
+* Clone or download [python-ant](https://github.com/oldnapalm/python-ant) repo
+* In a Command Prompt within python-ant repo directory, run ``C:\Python27\python.exe setup.py install``
+* Clone or download this repo
+* In a Command Prompt within the repo directory, run ``C:\Python27\python.exe vpower.py`` (or open vpower.py directly from Windows Explorer if .py file type is associated with python.exe)

 ### The following information is from the original vpower repository, to run on Raspberry Pi or any Linux computer